 According to the County's most recent Land Use Inventory Report (2022 Data), residential development in Bearspaw occurred at an average rate of 47.4 dwellings per year between 2001 and 2022, which equates to approximately 2.7% average annual growth.
 It is expected that growth will continue at a similar steady rate.
 Full build-out of the land use strategy within this Plan would result in approximately 7,423 total residences within the Plan area, and a population of approximately 20,042 people (Table 1).
-The land use strategy and associated policies within this plan have been prepared primarily to meet that demand.
+The land use strategy and associated policies within this plan have been prepared primarily to meet that demand, while aligning with the density requirements of the CMR Growth Plan.

-The objective of this updated ASP is to outline a more focused and efficient development pattern, modernize the regulations around expected built forms, and refine the servicing context.
-The previous Bearspaw ASP did not specify growth projections and did not set population or density limits; however, the full build-out that would be allowed under the previous plan can be estimated and compared with the intended population under this new plan.
+The objective of this updated ASP is to outline a more focused and efficient development pattern, modernize the regulations around expected built forms, and refine the servicing context. without increasing the population in the plan area that was envisioned in the previous Bearspaw ASP.
+The previous plan did not specify growth projections and did not set population or density limits; however, we can estimate the full build-out that would be allowed under the previous plan, and compare that to the intended population under this new plan.
 The following assumptions were made for the calculation:

-- The ASP Bylaw C-4129-93 did not set a maximum density for development, but did require that subdivisions smaller than 4 acres would not be supported unless a Conceptual Scheme was adopted.
+• The ASP Bylaw C-4129-93 did not set a maximum density for development, but did require that subdivisions smaller than 4 acres would not be supported unless a Conceptual Scheme was adopted.
 Due to servicing standard requirements for private sewage disposal systems, parcels of approximately two acres in size have become a common baseline for the community's understanding of Country Residential development style.
-For the purposes of this comparison, the calculation is based on the entire Country Residential policy area being subdivided to two-acre lots, with 1 residence per lot. - An average household size of 2.7 was used, as this is the County's most recent household size statistic.
+For the purposes of this comparison, the calculation is based on the entire Country Residential policy area being subdivided to two-acre lots, with 1 residence per lot.

-- The County's Land Use Bylaw does allow for accessory dwellings under the Country Residential land use district; however, accessory dwellings are not common, and for ease of comparison, the calculations below assume only 1 residence per lot. - The population calculation assumes that no residential development would occur in the Agriculture Transition policy area.
+- An average household size of 2.7 was used, as this is the County's most recent household size statistic. - The County's land use bylaw does allow for accessory dwellings under the Country Residential zoning.
+Accessory dwellings are not common, and for ease of comparison, the calculations below assume only 1 residence per lot. - The population calculation assumes that no residential development would occur in the Agriculture area of the current ASP.